 Do you know a woman achieving success and blazing trails in radio in Canada?
-Honour her contributions by nominating her for the prestigious Rosalie Award.
-Please take a few minutes to fill in the 2017 Rosalie Award Nomination form here.
+Honour her contributions by nominating her for the prestigious Rosalie Award. which is presented at the Gala Awards held at Canadian Music Week.

 The award recognizes Canadian women who have blazed new trails in radio.
 Rosalie Award recipients are women who have had successful careers in the radio industry and are seen as leaders, mentors, and people making a difference in our business.

 Rosalie Award winners are selected based on 5 key criteria:

 – Career Success

 – Leadership Qualities

 – Spirit of Generosity